fbraza/primaa-technical-test/README.md

 - Start a FastAPI server
 - Submit a job
-- Get job status, result and error
+- Get job status using the job_id

 ## Installation and usage